immcantation/alakazam/docs/topics/countGenes.md

 :   name of the `data` column containing copy numbers for each sequence.
 If this value is specified, then total copy abundance is determined by the sum of copy numbers within each gene.
+This argument is ignored if `clone` is specified.

+clone
+:   name of the `data` column containing clone identifiers for each sequence.
+If this value is specified, then genes will be counted only once for each clone.
+Note, this is accomplished by using the most common gene within each `clone` identifier.
+As such, ambiguous alleles within a clone will not be accurately represented.

 mode
 :   one of `c("gene", "family", "allele")` defining